 What Are Sleep Sacks?

-A sleep sack is a wearable blanket.
-It may have features that allow it to be used as a swaddle, most often the hands and arms are free and the baby’s torso, legs, and feet are housed in the sack.
+A sleep sack is a wearable blanket that may also have features allowing it to be used as a swaddle.
+In most cases, the hands and arms are free and the baby’s torso, legs, and feet are housed in the sack.
+The American Academy of Pediatrics doesn’t recommend the use of blankets for babies because of the risk of Sudden Infant Death Syndrome (SIDS), so sleep sacks are a safer alternative to keep your little one cozy and warm.

 They are helpful in keeping the baby warm and secure during the night.
 They are similar to a swaddle because they do keep the lower limbs snug, but they’re simpler to use, can be used for older babies, and are also easily modified for diaper changes.